Stolz/CodeIgniter/README.md

  - Controller to handle AJAX requests.
  - Controller to test your CSS styles with almost all the existing HTML tags.
  - Controller to create an RSS feed.

 ## All of it with a working sample code following CodeIgniter standars!

- **All the included external libraries are kept up to date as far as possible**.
+ **All the included external libraries are kept up to date as much as possible**.